Is It Possible for Women To Have Low Testosterone?

 Studies show that some women have low testosterone because their genes may affect their ability to produce the precursors to testosterone, DHEA and DHEA-S. Other women may not have enough of the enzymes that allow their bodies to process DHEA and DHEA-S.

-Other causes of low testosterone in women that may require treatment for low testosterone in women include:
+Other causes of low t in women that may require treatment for low testosterone in women include:

 - Early menopause (before age 40)